GROUT-GOBBLER/Gob-Stop-Ys-Spin/README.md

 # Gob-Stop-Ys-Spin
-A 2D platformer game made in Unity.
+A simple 2D platformer game made in Unity for a Game Development class.
+Shoutout my P.O.!